What Does a Pharmacist Do? Job Duties, Salary, and More

-A pharmacist is a healthcare professional who prepares and dispenses medications to treat illnesses and improve patient quality of life.
-Learn how to become a pharmacist and what paths you can take once you’ve earned your pharmacy degree.
+A pharmacist is a health care professional who prepares and dispenses medications to treat patients’ illnesses and to improve their quality of life.
+Learn how to become a pharmacist as well as the paths you can take once you’ve earned your pharmacy degree.

+* The salary data in this article is represented in Canadian dollars (CAD).

 Becoming a pharmacist can be a fulfilling and lucrative career.
-Many people think doctors and nurses are on the front lines of health care, but a pharmacist is just as important for helping patients treat illnesses and other health concerns.
+Many people think of doctors and nurses as being on the front lines of health care, but a pharmacist is just as important for helping patients treat illnesses and other health concerns.

-Pharmacists know the science of medicine well, so they can ensure that patients receive the correct dosages of life-saving prescriptions.
+Pharmacists know the science of the medicine inside and out, so they can ensure that patients receive the correct dosages of life-saving medication.
 They identify any dangerous interactions with other drugs and educate patients about the medication.
 Some pharmacists go a step further to offer tips for health and well-being.

 Read on to determine if a career as a pharmacist is right for you.

-Most pharmacists are community pharmacists who work in drug stores.
-Other pharmacists work in hospitals, drug-development companies, academics, or retail pharmacies.
-In addition to ensuring patients receive their medication, you may also answer questions and help educate patients and other health care professionals on how certain drugs interact or their side effects on the body or mind.
+Most pharmacists are community pharmacists who work in pharmacies, grocery stores, big box stores, and health clinics, including those who distribute via mail order.
+Other pharmacists work in-house at hospitals and other health care facilities serving patients.
+In addition to ensuring patients receive their medication, you may also answer questions and help educate both patients and other health care professionals on how certain drugs interact or the side effects they may have on the body or mind.

 As a pharmacist, your main task will be filling prescriptions for patients.
 You’ll likely perform other tasks daily, including: